 Williams, Elanor F. (2007), “Three-Dimensional Model of Attribution,” in Encyclopedia of Social Psychology, ed.
 Roy F. Baumeister and Kathleen Vohs, San Diego, CA: Sage Publications.

 Williams, Elanor F., and Robyn A. LeBoeuf.
-“Starting My Diet Tomorrow: Consumers Believe They Will Have More Control Over the Future Than They Did Over the Past.”
-Under invited revision for Journal of Consumer Research.
+"People Believe They Will Have More Control Over the Future Than They Did Over the Past."
+Under invited revision for Organizational Behavior and Human Decision Processes.

 WORKING PAPERS AND SELECTED ONGOING PROJECTS

-Ironic persistence at choices between interchangeable options (with Ayelet Gneezy and David Armor).
+Ironic persistence at choices between interchangeable options (with Ayelet Gneezy).

-Increasing the subjective ease of medical decisions to increase patient participation (with Mary Steffel).
+Increasing the subjective ease of medical decisions to increase patient participation (with Mary Steffel and Stephan Carney).